 Other Information: All students are expected to understand the college policy on cheating as outlined in the student handbook.
-Plagiarism (submitting another's work as your own) will result in an immediate failure for the course for your entire group.
+Plagiarism (submitting another's work as your own) will result in an immediate failure for the course for your entire group

 If you feel that you may need an accommodation based on the impact of a disability, you should contact me privately to discuss your specific needs.
-Also, please contact Disability Support Services (864-8753) or Educational Diagnostic Center (864-8839) for information or questions about eligibility, services and accommodations for physical (DSS), psychological (DSS) or learning (EDC) disabilities.
+Also, please contact Disability Support Services (864-8753) for information or questions about eligibility, services and accommodations for physical (DSS), psychological (DSS) or learning (EDC) disabilities.